kingluddite/web-dev-notes/development/tools/vim/00-vim-keyboard-shortcuts.md

 | `r` | Refresh current directory listing |
 | `R` | Refresh root directory listing |

+:help NERDTreeMappings

+t: Open the selected file in a new tab
+i: Open the selected file in a horizontal split window
+s: Open the selected file in a vertical split window
+I: Toggle hidden files
+m: Show the NERD Tree menu
+R: Refresh the tree, useful if files change outside of Vim ?: Toggle NERD Tree's quick help

 ## EasyMotion
 | Command | Description |
 | ------- | -------- |